ecodynlab/GALUP/Modules 2/module1.md

 - Find a location of interest, extract a time series and plot a chart,
 - Export the chart in excel, and fit a linear trend to it,
 - Fit linear trends to all pixels in the area of interest to assess rates of change.
-To do this, follow the instructions on:
-- Filtering and compilation of data across large datasets over time.
-Refer to ([GALUP Training Module 2- Introduction to GEE](https://github.com/SERVIR-WA/GALUP/blob/master/training/2_rs/module2.md))<br>
-- Visualization of data, generate charts
 <p align="center">
 <img src="https://developers.google.com/static/earth-engine/images/Charts_image_collection_05.svg">
 </p>